-When Blogs still didn’t existed, directories where already out there making money online.
+When Blogs still didn’t exist, directories were already making money online.

-They evolved from collections of links like the DMOZ, to today’s business listings directories, with users reviews and specialized forums like Trip Advisor and Yelp, just to name the most popular two.
+They evolved from collections of links like the DMOZ to today’s business listings directories, with user reviews and specialized forums like Trip Advisor and Yelp, to name the most popular two.

-One of the biggest initial hurdle for Directory publishers, is finding a way to monetize their directory websites.
+One of the biggest initial hurdles for Directory publishers is finding a way to monetize their directory websites.

 1 Find the right niche

-As for any other internet business model, the best way to make money online with a directory website, is to find a profitable niche and exploit it.
+As for any other internet business model, the best way to make money online by building a directory website is to find a profitable niche and exploit it.

-The 3 fundamental qualities of a profitable niche are:
+The three fundamental qualities of a profitable niche are:

 1) Good traffic.